simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * merge the global backend configuration with specific backend configuration provided in options passed to the function (specific configuration takes priority)
+* identify the plugin to use based on the merged configuration
 * load and instantiate the plugin adapter, if it has not already been loaded
 * delegate operations to that adapter
 * return the results or raise, as appropriate